Facebook boycott pages have the power to crush, which raises the question: What can business owners do to combat coordinated social media attacks?

 Elements of Defamation Under U.S. Law

 Before you contact a lawyer, think about the validity of your case.
 Be honest with yourself.
-Are the Facebook baddies telling the truth?
-Because if they are, their actions are not defamatory.
+Are the Facebookers telling the truth?
+Because if they are, their actions may not amount to defamation.

-Defamation is more than just negative, disparaging talk.
-In order for a statement to be legally defamatory, the plaintiff must prove that:
+Libel is more than just negative, disparaging talk.
+For a statement to be legally defamatory, the plaintiff must prove that:

-- The defendant was the party that published or spoke the contentious statement(s);
+- The defendant published or spoke the contentious statement(s);

 - The contentious statement(s) were false, unprivileged, and about the plaintiff;